STORM-IRIT/algebraic-shape-operator/README.md

 To replicate some results of the article [(PDF)](https://hal.archives-ouvertes.fr/hal-03272493/document), please checkout the [figures](figures) directory for instructions.

+## License

+The standalone sour codes are given under the permissive MIT License, see [License.md](License.md).

 ___

 Please cite this paper if you use this code